xxsimoxx/unamicable/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
-amicable is a next-generation theme designed to work with ClassicPress, offering an ideal experience for showcasing your site's content.
+Amicable is a next-generation theme designed to work with ClassicPress, offering an ideal experience for showcasing your site's content.

 == Installation ==
 1. In your admin panel when logged in, go to Appearance -> Themes and Click on Add New.